AdriaArray - Data analysis and research

 GMPEs and relation with strong-motion measures: C. Papazachos, O. Ktenidou, I. Dasovic (to be established later).

 Using AdriaArray data, the interior of the Adriatic plate and its margins, slabs and slab windows as well as upper mantle flow will be imaged to clarify open questions regarding the driving forces of plate deformation and kinematics.
-To test the resolution capabilities of imaging methods and to design input models for numerical geodynamic experiments, existing hypotheses of lithospheric and upper mantle structure are to be described in a digital form.
-At first, hypotheses of slabs and slab windows in the region are to be reviewed and discussed.
-Participants interested in the interpretation of passive seismic imaging for the entire Adriatic or subregions (e.g. Alps, Apennines, Calabrian Arc, Dinarides, Hellenides, Vrancea) are invited to join this CRG.
+To test the resolution capabilities of imaging methods and to design input models for numerical geodynamic experiments, at first existing hypotheses of lithospheric and upper mantle structure are to be described in digital form.
+Hypotheses of slabs and slab windows along the margins of the Adriatic plate (Alps, Apennines, Calabrian Arc, Carpathians, Dinarides, Hellenides) are to be reviewed and discussed based on available observables like seismicity, Moho maps, tomographic models, and receiver function images.
+Different hypotheses for the slab interface are to be provided in digital format.
+For these hypotheses, consistent 3D models of various parameters (seismic velocities, temperatures, densities, composition, viscosity) are to be set up using thermomechanical modelling.
+They form the basis for numerical geodynamic modelling of quantities like plate kinematics, stress, strain fields or exhumation rates that are to be compared with field observations and the geological record.
+Experts from various relevant disciplines are invited to join the CRG.